olcaysah/Motor-Carrier-Management-Information-System/README.md

-# Motor-Carrier-Management-Information-System
+RShiny application for downloading and visualizing Motor Carrier Management Information System (MCMIS) data.
-RShiny application for downloading and visualizing Motor Carrier Management Information System (MCMIS) data
+More information can be found here: [link](https://ask.fmcsa.dot.gov/app/mcmiscatalog/d_census_mcmis_doc){:target="_blank"}

 I wanted to have an example for downloading data from RShiny and PostgreSQL powered web application.